nathanl/persistentPanel/README.markdown

       </td>
     </tr>
     <tr>
-      <td>togglerContentsOpen</td>
+      <td>togglerContents</td>
-      <td>(unicode arrow - depends on openDirection)</td>
+      <td>(unicode arrows - depends on openDirection)</td>
-      <td>Any HTML</td>
+      <td>false <br/> {open: 'someHTML'} <br/> {closed: 'someHTML'} <br/> {open: 'someHTML', closed: 'someHTML'}</td>
       <td>
-        When your toggler is clicked and the panel opens, the toggler's contents will be replaced with this, unless changeTogglerContents is false.
+        If set to false, the contents of your toggler element will not be modified when your toggler is opened and closed (on page load, the toggler is immediately either opened or closed.)
+        If set to an object containing the keys 'open', 'closed' or both, the contents of the toggler will be replaced with the value of the corresponding key when the toggler is opened or closed.
+If one option is not specified, it will be filled in from the defaults, based on the openDirection.<br/>
+        For example, if your openDirection is 'down', and you pass in
+        togglerContents: {closed: 'open me!'}, then when your panel is closed, the toggler will contain 'open me!', and when your panel is open, it will contain the default up arrow.
       </td>
     </tr>
     <tr>